Skip to main content

 End your prompt by telling Lovable: "Ask questions to understand the layout before generating."

-For more complicated components (like modals, tables & graphs) break your UI into smaller areas and process each one at a time.
+For more complicated components (like modals, tables, and graphs), break your UI into smaller areas and process each one at a time.

 Feeling stuck?
-Write a much better prompt - ask ChatGPT.
+Write a much better prompt by asking ChatGPT.
 You can even:

 Once you are finished, sync your project 2-way with GitHub.